-- Melt the chocolate candy coating according to package instructions (I usually melt mine in the microwave on 50% power in 30 sec. intervals, stirring between each interval), keeping the cookies in the refrigerator until the chocolate is melted.
+- In a microwave safe bowl, melt the chocolate candy coating or chocolate chips on 50% power in 30 second intervals, stirring between each interval.
 Spread a small amount of melted chocolate directly on top of the caramel layer.
-Allow cookies to set.
+Allow cookies to set before serving.

-- For me, the recipe yields just about 24 cookies but this can vary slightly based on how thick or thin you slice your cookies.
+- For me, the recipe yields just about 14 cookies but this can vary based on how thick or thin you slice your cookies.